-Is air fryer parchment paper really worth it?
+Want to know if you can put parchment paper in an air fryer?
 Find out when you should use it, if it’s not necessary and so much more.

-It’s no secret that the air fryer is one of the coolest kitchen appliances you can own.
-No kitchen is complete without one!
+It’s no secret that air fryers are one of the coolest kitchen appliances you can own.

 As convenient and easy as it is to use the air fryer, the clean-up is often the opposite.
 While we all love air fryer french fries, we don’t especially love cleaning out those pesky crumbs from the fryer basket.

-You may have found yourself wondering “Can you put parchment paper in an air fryer?”
-The answer is yes!
+You may have found yourself wondering if you can use parchment paper in the air fryer, the answer is yes!

 But now you’re probably wondering if you need to and why you need to.
 Well, read on and I will cover all your questions so you can decide if it’s worth it to you.